ʻUlu Ambassador: Kealoha Domingo

 By way of: Baked with butter and brown sugar

 Pivotal moment with ʻulu: “In my late twenties I was invited to attend a Pu’ukoholā Heiau in Kawaihae.
 There I was introduced to the concept of kinolau and for the first time I ate ‘ulu with a perspective that it is the physical form of our akua Hawai‘i Kū.
 It was simply prepared and steamed in an imu.”

-Focused on the interconnected nature of food, Kealoha “revels in feeding the multitudes with a foundation of traditional Hawaiian values, honoring the spiritual connection to the ‘āina (land), kānaka (humankind), and mea ‘ai (food) combined with a touch of contemporary style.
+Born and raised on the mokupuni of O‘ahu, in the district of Ko‘olauloa and the ‘ahupua‘a of Ka’a’awa, Kealoha Domingo is a multi-generational Hawaiian practitioner with a genuine love for food.
+As chef and owner of NuiKealoha catering company and an active member of the Hawaiian community, he revels in feeding his community with a foundation of traditional Hawaiian value, honoring the spiritual connection to the ‘āina (land), kānaka (humankind), and mea ‘ai (food) combined with touch of contemporary style.